chauff/cse1500-web-transcripts/_lectures/design.md

 <sup>Screenshot taken September 2, 2020.</sup>

-:flag: In both examples, we see that web peformance only delivers part of the picture.
+🚩 In both examples, we see that web peformance only delivers part of the picture.
 There are many more metrics beyond those related to an application's *performance*.
 Other important types of web metrics revolve around accessibility and security.

 :bug: Beyond online tools, browser extensions such as [Lighthouse](https://developers.google.com/web/tools/lighthouse/) and web performance libraries such as [Perfume.js](https://github.com/zizzamia/perfume.js) exist as well that allow you to gain more specific insights into your application's performance.